 What is psychological testing and when should it be done ?

 Psychological testing is used to help a mental health professional gain a greater understanding of the presenting issues of a child or an adult.
 It can be used to help determine a diagnosis such as ADHD, Depression, learning disabilities, fitness-for-duty evaluations, domestic violence evaluations or other health issues.
 It is often used when a diagnosis is unclear.
 Psychological testing is NOT always needed.

 Will insurance cover Mental Health services ?

-Diakonos is contracted with Medicare, Medicaid and Tricare.
+Diakonos is contracted with Medicare and Tricare.
 We are an "out of network" provider for other insurance companies.
 If you have a "PPO" policy, your insurance should cover a portion of your services.
 As a service to you, Diakonos support staff would be happy to call your insurance provider to check your mental health benefits.
 If you wish to call to see if mental health services are covered, please ask the following question.

 - Do I have mental health benefits?